Direct Loan Repayment

 Direct Loans are loans borrowed from the Department of Education.
 You must begin to repay, with interest, after you graduate or stop attending at least half-time (6 credits).
 A variety of repayment plans, consolidation options and loan forgiveness programs may be available to you.

-End of Student Loan Repayment Pause
+Important Information - End of Pandemic Student Loan Grace Period

-Preparing for Repayment
+Preparing for Loan Repayment

 1. Identify your loan servicer by logging in to your StudentAid.gov profile